 The skin is the largest and also one of the most important organs on our body.
 It performs several vital functions for the body including protecting the other vital organs, bones, muscles, ligaments, and nerves.
 It only makes sense to be extremely mindful of what we are putting on our skin.

-How to Make Your Own Hand Sanitizer?
+How to Make Your Own Organic Hand Sanitizer?

-Easy Guide to start DIY Hand Sanitizer
+Easy Guide to start DIY Homemade Hand Sanitizer with organic ingredients

 Organic Homemade Hand Sanitizer Spray, plant-based (non-toxic)